BEASTBOYJAY/Virtual_hand_painting/README.md

 - Overlay images for color and tool selection.
 - Real-time drawing on a virtual canvas.
 - FPS (Frames Per Second) display for performance monitoring.
+- New: now the brush size will change according to the hand distance

 ## Components